 If planting good roots, although playing around, then reciting one line, also in [a] future life definitely has, because [of] this good root, those then giving rise [to] practice.

-Thus, ancient ones, [when] building great pagodas [and] temples, desire all people [to] see it and plant good roots [by writing his name prominently on big walls and signboards].
+Thus, ancient people greatly built pagodas, desiring all people [who] see them, [to] then plant good roots, [write the Buddha’s name prominently on big walls and signboards].

-This one line [of the] Buddha’s name, in [the] eighth consciousness’ field within, [is] everlasting [and will] never [be] destroyed…
+This one line [of the] Buddha[‘s name], within [the] eighth consciousness’ field, [is] everlasting [and] indestructible.

 Pure Land Tradition’s 13th Patriarch Great Master Yìnguāng